Thomas Sugrue

-Thomas J. Sugrue (born 1962, Detroit, Michigan) is an American historian of the 20th-century United States at New York University.
+Thomas J. Sugrue (born 1962) is an American historian of the 20th-century United States currently serving as a professor at New York University.
 From 1991 to 2015, he was the David Boies Professor of History and Sociology at the University of Pennsylvania and founding director of the Penn Social Science and Policy Forum.
 His areas of expertise include American urban history, American political history, housing and the history of race relations.
 He has published extensively on the history of liberalism and conservatism, on housing and real estate, on poverty and public policy, on civil rights, and on the history of affirmative action.

 Early life

 Sugrue was born in 1962 in Detroit, Michigan and lived there until the age of ten, when his family moved to the suburbs.
-He graduated from Brother Rice High School (Michigan) in 1980 and from Columbia University (Summa Cum Laude, Phi Beta Kappa) in 1984, with a degree in History.
+He graduated from Brother Rice High School (Michigan) in 1980 and from Columbia University (Summa Cum Laude, Phi Beta Kappa) in 1984, with a degree in history.
 One of his mentors at Columbia was James P. Shenton.
-From 1984-1986, Sugrue attended King's College, Cambridge University on a Kellett Fellowship and earned a B.A. (honours) in British History and the Doncaster History Prize of King's College.
-He earned his Ph.D. in history from Harvard University in 1992 working with Stephan Thernstrom and Barbara Guttmann Rosenkrantz.
+From 1984 to 1986, Sugrue attended King's College, Cambridge, on a Kellett Fellowship and earned a B.A. (honours) in British History and the Doncaster History Prize of King's College.
+He earned his Ph.D. in history from Harvard University in 1992 working with Stephan Thernstrom and Barbara Gutmann Rosenkrantz.